Fees and charges and refund policy

 Can I get a concession or exemption?

-Students who live or work in New South Wales, in receipt of a Disability Support Pension, Veteran's Affairs Compensation Pension and students with a disability (who are clients of a Teacher/Consultant for students with a disability) receive a full fee exemption for one Government-subsidised place per year and are eligible for the concession fee for subsequent enrolments in Government-subsidised courses in that year.
+In 2014, students who live or work in New South Wales, in receipt of a Disability Support Pension, Veteran's Affairs Compensation Pension and students with a disability (who are clients of a Teacher/Consultant for students with a disability) receive a full fee exemption for one Government-subsidised place per year and are eligible for the concession fee for subsequent enrolments in Government-subsidised courses in 2014.

 Application for Exemption from the TAFE fee.